dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-reactive-forms-validations.md

 })
 ```

-The third element of the value array of the key value pairs is for any **asynchronous validators**.
+The third element of the value array of the key value pairs is for any **asynchronous validators** \(e.g. calling a server side async validation method\).
+To minimize the async call **no async validator is called before all synchronous validators pass their validation.**